Back to Blog

 2. Blood Pressure Benefits

-Clinical trials have consistently shown that GLP-1 medications lower both systolic and diastolic blood pressure.
-This reduction occurs through multiple mechanisms:
+Clinical trials consistently show that GLP-1 medications lower blood pressure.
+This happens through several mechanisms:

 • Improved kidney function and sodium excretion